sh0xed98b8/DyMoS/README.md

 # Rebalancing Reference Frame Dominance to Improve Motion in Image-to-Video Models

-Official code for the paper
-**"Rebalancing Reference Frame Dominance to Improve Motion in Image-to-Video Models."**
+This repository contains the official PyTorch implementation of **"Rebalancing Reference Frame Dominance to Improve Motion in Image-to-Video Models."**

-DyMoS is a **training-free** inference-time intervention that biases the self-attention logits of pretrained image-to-video diffusion transformers to weaken the *reference-frame attractor*.
-During the first few denoising steps, attention from later frames toward the conditioning (first) frame is reduced by a constant log-bias `gamma`.
-This restores motion while preserving subject identity and the conditioning image.
+DyMoS is a **training-free** inference-time method that restores motion while preserving subject identity and the conditioning image in image-to-video models.
+It biases the self-attention logits of pretrained image-to-video diffusion transformers to weaken the *reference-frame dominance*: during the first few denoising steps, attention from later frames toward the conditioning (first) frame is reduced by a constant log-bias.

-This release contains the Wan 2.2 reference implementation (`dymos_wan22.py`).
-Implementations for other backbones (CogVideoX-5B, Wan 2.1, HunyuanVideo-1.5) will be released later.
+We release our implementation on Wan 2.2 (`dymos_wan22.py`).
+Implementations for other backbones (Wan 2.1, CogVideoX-5B, HunyuanVideo-1.5) will be released soon.

 ## Layout